-"In Escape from Freedom, Fromm offered the sado-masochistic character ["sado" being parent's who chasten their children when they do wrong or when they disobey and "masochistic" being children who accept their parent's authority to chasten them when they do wrong or when they disobey] as the core of the authoritarian personality."
+"In Escape from Freedom, Fromm offered the sado-masochistic character ["sado" being parent's who chasten their children for doing wrong , disobeying, sinning, and "masochistic" being children who accept their parent's authority to chasten them when they do wrong, disobey, or sin] as the core of the authoritarian personality."
 "The antithesis of the 'authoritarian' type was called 'revolutionary [the child responding to the parent and their authority, not only in thought (hating restraint) but in action as well (striking out against the parent, rejecting their authority)].'"
 "By The Authoritarian Personality 'revolutionary' had changed to the 'democratic [because parent's no longer chastened their children for doing wrong or for not obeying, since the parent's no longer held themselves, much less their children, accountable to absolutes—the child's and the parent's "feelings" of the 'moment' having replaced the parent's commands, rules, facts, and truth to be accepted as is (by faith) and obeyed without question, with the parent's chastening of their children now being social disapproved of].'"
 (Martin Jay, The Dialectical Imagination)

 "We are proud that in his conduct of life man has become free from external authorities, which tell him what to do and what not to do."
 (Erick Fromm, Escape from Freedom)